DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-wise Regression
 - **Dataset statistics** - #Train: 4,158 &nbsp; #Validation: 520 &nbsp; #Test: 520
 - **Evaluation metric** - Spearman's Rho on the test set (the higher, the better)
+- **Dataset splitting scheme** - Random split.
+- **Description** - Models are asked to predict the activity among first-order mutants of the TEM-1 beta-lactamase protein.
+The prediction target is the experimentally tested fitness score (a real number) which records the scaled mutation effect for each mutant.

 | Rank |           Method            |   Test Spearman's Rho    | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:---------------------------:|:------------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|